Abimelech: Abimelech of Gerar

-Abimelech was most prominently the name of a polytheistic king of Gerar who is mentioned in two of the three wife–sister narratives in Genesis, in connection with both Abraham and Isaac.
+Abimelech was most prominently the name of a polytheistic king of Gerar who is mentioned in two of the three wife–sister narratives in the Book of Genesis, in connection with both Abraham and Isaac.

-King Abimelech of Gerar also appears in an extra-biblical tradition recounted in texts such as the Kitab al-Magall, the Cave of Treasures and the Conflict of Adam and Eve with Satan, as one of 12 regional kings in Abraham's time said to have built the city of Jerusalem for Melchizedek.
+King Abimelech of Gerar also appears in an extra-biblical tradition recounted in texts such as the Arabic Apocalypse of Peter, the Cave of Treasures and the Conflict of Adam and Eve with Satan, as one of twelve regional kings in Abraham's time said to have built the city of Jerusalem for Melchizedek.

-Abimelech Son of Jerubbaal
+Abimelech son of Jerubbaal/Gideon

 The Book of Judges mentions Abimelech, son of judge Gideon (also known as Jerubbaal).
 According to the biblical narrative, Abimelech was an extremely conniving and evil person.
 He persuaded his mother's brothers to encourage the people of Shechem to back him in a plot to overthrow his family rule and make him sole ruler.

 After slaying all but one of his seventy brothers, Abimelech was crowned king.
 The brother who escaped, Jotham youngest son of Jerrubaal, made a pronouncement against Abimelech and those who had crowned him.

 The curse was that if they had not dealt righteously with the family of Jerrubaal, then fire would come against Abimelech from the people of Shechem and fire would come out of Abimelech against the people who had backed him in this bloody coup.

 After Abimelech ruled for three years, the pronouncement came through.
 The people of Shechem set robbers to lie in wait of any goods or money headed to Abimelech and steal everything.

-Then Gaal Son of Ebed went to Shechem and drunkenly bragged that he would remove Abimelech from the throne.
+Then Gaal son of Ebed went to Shechem and drunkenly bragged that he would remove Abimelech from the throne.
 Zebul, ruler of Shechem, sent word to Abimelech along with a battle strategy.
 Once Zebul taunted Gaal into fighting Abimelech, he shut Gaal and his brethren out of the city.

 Abimelech then slew the field workers that came out of the city of Shechem the next day.
 When he heard that the people of Shechem had locked themselves in a strong tower, he and his men set fire to it, killing about a thousand men and women.

 After this, Abimelech went to Thebez and camped against it.
 When he went close to the tower in Thebez to set it on fire, a woman dropped an upper millstone on Abimelech's head.
 He did not want to be known as having been killed by a woman, so he asked his armour bearer to run him through with a sword.
 His place of death is cited as being Thebez.

+Russian use

+Avimelekh (Авимеле́х) is a Russian male first name derived from Abimelech.
+It was included into various, often handwritten, church calendars throughout the 17th–19th centuries, but was omitted from the official Synodal Menologium at the end of the 19th century.